Zeppelin NT: Propulsion and steering

 Power for the Zeppelin NT's propulsion systems is provided by a trio of 147 kW Textron Lycoming IO-360 boxer aviation engines, fueled by standard aviation gasoline.
 These engines are mounted on the sides and rear of the structure itself to provide optimum efficiency; this arrangement also increases in-flight comfort due to reduced levels of propeller noise and vibration.
-In addition to thrust, each engine also provides maneuverability via their swiveling propellers; the two forward engines are equipped with hydraulically-actuated tilting propellers which are usually aligned horizontally, but can be turned 90° upward or 30° downward, while the aft engine powers a fixed lateral propeller.
+In addition to thrust, each engine also provides maneuverability via their swiveling propellers; the two forward engines are equipped with hydraulically-actuated tilting propellers which are usually aligned horizontally, but can be turned 90° upward or 30° downward; while the aft engine powers a tilting propeller capable of rearward and downward thrust, and a fixed lateral propeller for steering.
 Each engine is furnished with separate fuel tanks and supply systems that typically operate independently of one another.

-The swiveling propellers have been claimed to have provided the Zeppelin NT with unique flight characteristics, such as being able to hover precisely, fly backwards, take off vertically, and turn on its axis.
+The swiveling propellers have been claimed to have provided the Zeppelin NT with unusual flight characteristics, such as being able to hover precisely, fly backwards, take off vertically, and turn on its axis.
 The functionality of the swiveling propellers allows the Zeppelin NT to carry out both take-offs and landing operations entirely in the vertical plane.
 During such operations, only three ground personnel are required, lowering costs and minimizing turnaround times as a consequence.
 In 2010, development of an improved propeller capable of quieter operation was completed.

 Instead of four rudder and elevator fins set on the airship's empennage, the Zeppelin NT uses only three identical fins; one fin being set at the top with the others offset at an angle of 120 degrees to either side of the top fin.
 This arrangement not only saves weight, but as a side effect, the loss of one fin can be compensated with the remaining two.
 The aerodynamically balanced rudders are equipped with independent electrical actuators.